Siberia0/flutter_mobile_app_template/README.md

 # flutter_mobile_app_template

 Templates for mobile app projects using flutter.
-The environment variable `--dart-define=OPERATION_TYPE` at build time switches api endpoint and others.
+The environment variable `--dart-define=OPERATION_TYPE` at build time switches firebase project, api connecting destination, and others.

 - Firebase configuration file is empty, so overwrite the files under `android/app/firebase` and under `ios/firebase`.

 ## Switching operating environment

 In case of Android, switch settings by the script in `android/app/build.gradle`.
-In case of IOS, execute `ios/Scripts/dart_define.sh` from Xcode script execution settings, and change the xcconfig file according to your environment. file according to your environment.
+In case of iOS, execute `ios/Scripts/dart_define.sh` from Xcode script execution settings, and change the xcconfig file according to your environment.

 ### OPERATION_TYPE